CodeCollab/Contributing/CONTRIBUTING.md

 ### Code style

-Always use the codings standards as deinfed in [this topic][coding-standards].
+Always use the codings standards as defined under [Coding standards][coding-standards].

 ## Licensing